 "I used to think Maruo was the insecure type who isn't capable of having big dreams.
 But that's not right.
 He's the type to have countless smaller dreams that he can achieve perfectly, one by one.
 They may be small individually, but as they keep coming true, they quickly become one huge dream."

 Baby Steps is a realistic, mentally engaging sports anime.
-It's well paced and subtle in its delivery of drama and romance, preferring to put the main focus on the actual game of tennis.
-This is essentially what makes this show so good, because tennis itself is a very interesting sport.
-There are so many different playing styles, strategies and shots that can be played.
-The show takes full advantage of this fact with good use of inner-monologues to display realistic and intriguing thought processes of each character throughout the matches.
+It's well paced and subtle in its delivery of drama and romance, preferring to focus on the physical and mental aspects of playing tennis.
+The show has a good use of inner-monologues to display realistic and intriguing thought processes of each character throughout the

 Of course the show also deals with the physical and technical ability of our main character, which improves even more from the first season.
-One of the only things I was disappointed with in the first season was a lack of focus on the serve, which for many is the hardest yet most important shot in the game.
-Luckily this season does address it, as Maruo tries to strengthen his body and improve the efficiency of his movement to improve his serve drastically.
-Though I would have liked to see a few more scenes with
+One of the only things I was disappointed with in the first season was a lack of focus on the serve; considered one of the most important shots in the game, but very difficult to master.
+This season does address it, as Maruo tries to strengthen his body and improve the efficiency of his movement to improve his serve drastically.

 Finally, the romance that was hinted at towards the end of the first season has more development in this season.
-It's still not enough to distract from the focus on tennis but it's a lot more satisfying than even a lot of romance-specific anime.
-There is some drama but it remains very subtly portrayed and not forced.
-You can feel the emotions of the characters when they win or lose without having to cringe through over exaggerated reactions such as you might find in other sports animes.
+It's still not enough to distract from the main story line but it manages to be more satisfying than even a lot of romance-genre shows.

 Baby Steps oftentimes gets praised for being one of the most realistic sport anime out there.
 This point stems from the fact that all the moves MC pulls out are thought out and explained in a rather elaborate manner, and we see everyone, not just main character, struggle to get better match after match.
 Yet, everyone seems to forget that Eichiro - as talented and as gifted as he may be - has only been playing tennis for so long.
 If you wish to thread the line of realism, it's impossible for him to beat people who have been playing tennis their whole lives.